 Violet Hill, to use its proper name, and The Twins are three hills within the Tai Tam Country Park.
 To look at them on the map you’d think they would make for a pleasant afternoon stroll offering spectacular views across the Tai Tam Valley, and the old reservoirs.
 In reality, though they are not particularly high, they are quite a steep climb.

 A good place to start this hike is at Wong Nai Chung Reservoir which is next to the Hong Kong Parkview residential development.
 The reservoir was built in 1899 to supplement the main Tai Tam Reservoir system but it became surplus to needs in 1960 and is now a family boating lake.
 The path starts by skirting the reservoir wall to the end then dipping down a flight of steps and left and onto a path that will shortly meet a narrow catch-water where there is a marker identifying it as Tze Lo Lan Shan Path.

 Do a hairpin turn back here following the catchwater for a few metres then turn right, crossing it and start the climb.
 This part of the trail is called, but not marked as, The Tai Tam Country Trail.
-The first stretch is a narrow path which passes clumps of bamboo and soon gives way to long stretches of shoulder high vegetation and paths of pale red sedimentary outcrop.
+The first stretch is a narrow path which passes clumps of bamboo which soon gives way to long stretches of shoulder high vegetation and patches of pale red sedimentary outcrop.